davidgasquez/davidgasquez.com/src/content/blog/2025-03-19-exporting-ine-data-ii.md

 If we force the `Accept-Encoding: gzip` header, we get better performance and much lower disk usage.
 As one could expect, the CSVs contain string columns with repeated values, making compression more effective.
 With `gzip` the files end up being 8 to 10 times smaller.
 They still don't fit in the small GitHub Actions runners but it's a good start.

-Going one step further, what if we compress the gzipped CSVs into Parquet files direclty?
+Going one step further, what if we compress the gzipped CSVs into Parquet files directly?
 Then, we can iterate through all the datasets and keep only their optimized Parquet files.
-These final Parquet files are indeed an order of magnitude smaller than the original datasets so disk shouldn't be an isse.
+These final Parquet files are indeed an order of magnitude smaller than the original datasets so disk shouldn't be an issue.

 That's exactly what I did.
 I used `duckdb` to read the compressed remote CSVs and do the transformation to Parquet on the fly using a couple of tricks; a custom `http` secret with the extra headers and a very large row group size to increase compression rates for large datasets.
 Here is the SQL that downloads the previous _Travels, overnight stays and average stay by main features of the trips_ table: